MehmetMHY/ytm34/README.md

 # ytm34 README
-- Date: 8-30-2020

 ## About:
 - A nice and simple terminal UI application that makes it easier for people to use and manage youtube_dl.
-- Remembering all the commands was always a pain, having alot of alias(s) for youtube_dl was a bit annoying, and I always struggled to organize the music and video files I downloaded.
-So to fix this, I made this simple terminal UI that allows the user to easily use and manage youtube_dl with only one alias command and a basic terminal UI, well containing everything in just one directory.
+This allows the user to easily use and manage youtube_dl with only one alias command and a basic terminal UI, well containing everything in just one directory.
 This tool also has the option of creating lists of URLs that can then be used with youtube_dl.
-Not only that, but this tool also has youtube_dl contained in a virtualenv.
+- To learn more about youtube_dl please checkout their site: https://ytdl-org.github.io/youtube-dl/.
+But simply put, youtube_dl allows you to download videos and/or audio-files from YouTube.
+What ytm34 offers is a simple terminal UI that makes it a bit easier to use and manage youtube_dl.

 ## Requirements:
 - python3